 - This post contains affiliate links.
 Read more here.

 General obedience basics never hurt.
-If your dog understands your commands to stop, heel, sit, etc. they’re less likely mow down plants or nibble on acorns.
-This will be especially helpful for dissuading your dog from napping in the dirt of a cool flower bed.
-Can’t blame them for trying.
+If your dog understands your commands to stop, heel, and sit, they’re less likely to mow down plants or nibble on leaves.
+This will be especially helpful for dissuading your dog from napping in the dirt of a cool flower bed (though you can’t blame them for trying).

 Puppies can start learning basic behavioral guidelines as early as six weeks, and old dogs can learn new tricks.
 If dog training allows you to communicate that certain aspects of the garden are off-limits, you’re off to a fantastic start.

-To get started, check out the most poisonous plants for dogs and this list of ten dog-safe plants for any garden.
-This is the only step where, if you have a food-driven dog or a chewer, it’s best to avoid errors if possible.
-No one wants to take a trip to the emergency vet.
+The best dog-friendly garden is free of dangerous, toxic plants, but first, you need to know what they are.
+To get started, check out the most poisonous plants for dogs and this list of some dog-safe plants for any garden.
+This is the only step where, if you have a food-motivated dog or a chewer, it’s better to be safe than sorry.

 - Inventory your existing garden plants.
 Don’t overlook the trees.

 - Check that your existing plants are non-toxic.
-For an exhaustive list, consult the ASPCA catalog of toxic plants for dogs.
+For an exhaustive guide, consult our list of the top Poisonous Plants to Cats and Dogs.

 - Remove any toxic plants, including the root structures to avoid regrowth.
-Do not use any chemical plant poisons.
-Alternatively, if you have an area set aside that is inaccessible to your dog, you can transplant dog-toxic plants you’d like to keep to this safe-to-grow area.
+Do not use any chemical plant or weed killers as these can poison your dog if ingested.

 Once you have a non-toxic area set aside for your pet, you can begin to introduce new plants that you have checked are dog-friendly.
-Again, try consulting a trusted source such as the aforementioned ASPCA list, but you can also check with your nursery.
-If you suspect your dog has ingested a toxic plant, consult your vet immediately.
+If you ever suspect your dog has ingested a toxic plant, contact your vet immediately, or call the Pet Poison Helpline at 855-764-7661.

-- If your clumsy (but adorable) dog happens to snap off a branch or two, plants will most likely survive into the next season and have a chance to outgrow your dog (species dependent, of course).
+- If your clumsy (but adorable) dog happens to snap off a branch or two, larger, stronger plants have more of a chance to survive any brush-ins with your pup.

-In your garden design, protect any delicate plants (sensitive to trample, urine, or just plain bumping into).
-The more dainty items can be blocked with sturdy, thick border large plants that provide a natural barrier, dissuading your dog from barreling over your favorite dainty floral or burgeoning lace-like fern.
+When designing your dog-friendly garden, protect any delicate plants that might be sensitive to trampling, urination, etc. These plants can be blocked with sturdy, thick border plants such as shrubs and hardy groundcovers that provide a natural barrier, dissuading your dog from barreling over your favorite dainty floral or lace-like fern.

-Or you can choose to erect signal barriers that will help establish no-go garden spaces for your dog: decorative fences, rocks, or sticks work (though a stick-loving dog may immediately disassemble your hard-won stick pile barrier).
+Or you can choose to erect signal barriers that will help establish no-go garden spaces for your dog: decorative fences, rocks, or even pieces of driftwood can work for this.

-Certain plants—particularly vegetables you don’t want the dog to dine upon—may require chicken wire fence or cover to defend against snacking.
+Certain plants—particularly vegetables you don’t want the dog to dine upon—may require chicken wire fence or covering to defend against snacking and trampling

 Container gardening is a good option for small spaces or for dogs who just can’t resist digging or get a little wild in open spaces.
-You can elevate or otherwise strategically place so your dog has less access.
+Elevating or otherwise strategically placing your garden bed can restrict your dog’s access to it.
 Some ideas:

 - Plant in sturdy containers such as horse troughs or large pots.